 Erie Family Health Centers’ Research Team collaborates with Erie’s patients, staff, providers, and partner institutions to improve access to quality care, promote best-practices, and ensure our communities are represented in medical advancements.

-Research at Erie is viewed as an additional mode in which we support our patients and enhance the high-quality care we provide.
-We believe engagement in aligned research helps us improve the individual health of our patients, maintain focus on continuous improvement, and contributes to making advancements towards health equity.
+Research at Erie is viewed as an additional way in which we support our patients and enhance the high-quality care we provide.
+We believe engagement in aligned research helps us improve the individual health of our patients, maintain focus on continuous improvement, and contribute to making advancements towards health equity.

-We feel it is important for researchers to include community partners, participants, and stakeholders into their dissemination plan.
+We believe it is important for researchers to include community partners, participants, and stakeholders into their dissemination plan.
 Erie aims to be mindful of our own internal capacity, research burden on our patients, and alignment with our primary purpose of providing high quality care, and we reserve the right to decline participation in any project.

 Priority Research Areas